stephencz/chess-decks/README.md

 ## How to Use

-After importing the deck into Anki, you can either focus on a specific theme by choosing one of the sixy subdecks or you can use the top-level deck to do puzzles from the enter collection.
+After importing the deck into Anki, you can either focus on a specific theme by choosing one of the sixy subdecks or you can use the top-level deck to do puzzles from the entire collection.
 Be sure to check the options for the top-level deck to ensure that:

 1. The number of new cards per day and number of reviews per day is kept to a reasonable number (I use 10 new cards a day with a maximum of 200 reviews).
 This will keep you from becoming overwhelmed by the sheer number of puzzles.